-1. Payment for by major credit card or PayPal for contest entry can be made on this form.
+1. Payment by major Credit Card or PayPal for contest entry can be made on this form.
 A contest entry without proper payment will be discarded.
-Click blue button at the bottom of the page to pay with this form.
-You can also mail your payment by regular mail by filling out and submitting this form, and sending your check to: Texas Institute of Letters, P.O.
+Click blue button at the bottom of the page to pay for entry and to submit this form.
+You can also mail your payment by regular mail by filling out and submitting this form and by sending your check to: Texas Institute of Letters, P.O.
 Box 609, Round Rock, TX 78680.

 2. Submissions of works must be mailed to the appropriate committee members at the addresses listed in the PDF on the TIL's website: PDF of Contest Details and Judges.
 Since each committee has three members, you will need to send a copy of the work to each judge in the category for which you are entering.
 Include a brief note inside each copy of the book or clipped to the article explaining for which contest the work is being entered.